kaicheng0824/carbon_aware_ev_charging/README.md

     - Zip File in this Repo: [CAISO_supply_2021.zip](./CAISO_supply_2021.zip)

 ### Consolidate python script
+These 2 scripts uses the csv library to iterate through all dates to summarize the year round data in terms of average carbon intensity.
 - [consolidate_co2.py](./consolidate_co2.py): Consolidate emission data throughout the year of 2021
 - [consolidate_supply.py](./consolidate_supply.py): Consolidate energy supply data throughout the year of 2021